Shogunal Iconography in the Edo Period

 - Classroom discussions (non-assessed) on pre-announced topics will encourage students to gain confidence in expressing their thoughts on subjects they have read about outside of class.

-- By the end of the course, students should be equipped with analytical tools and conceptual frameworks that will allow them to pursue their own research interests with greater confidence.
-The course, therefore, would be suitable preparation for a student deciding to continue on the MPhil/PhD track.
+- By the end of the module, students should be equipped with analytical tools and conceptual frameworks that will allow them to pursue their own research interests with greater confidence.
+The module, therefore, would be suitable preparation for a student deciding to continue on the MPhil/PhD track.

 Scope and syllabus

-The course grows out of a previous and highly popular one.
-This half-unit course is offered in term 1 allowing progression for those who wish to study the Popular Practice in the Edo-period Arts course (also proposed herewith).
+The module grows out of a previous and highly popular one.
+This 15 credit module is offered in term 1 allowing progression for those who wish to study the Popular Practice in the Edo-period Arts module.
 It will complement other offerings in Art and Archaeology, especially those of Drs Carpenter & Kaner, who also propose switching teaching to half-units.
-Therefore MA students in any given year would have the options of taking courses on archaeology, ancient/medieval religious art, and early modern Japan.
+Therefore MA students in any given year would have the options of taking modules on archaeology, ancient/medieval religious art, and early modern Japan.

 Rough weekly breakdowns is: